advance100/doc_webpack/using-loaders.md

 ## Query parameters

 Loader can be passed query parameters via a query string (just like in the web).
-The query string is appended to the loader with `?`.
-I. e. `url-loader?mimetype=image/png`.
+The query string is appended to the loader with `?`. i.e. `url-loader?mimetype=image/png`.

 Note: The format of the query string is up to the loader.
 See format in the loader documentation.
 Most loaders accept parameters in the normal query format (`?key=value&key2=value2`) and as JSON object (`?{"key":"value","key2":"value2"}`).